kaw-codes/brute_force/README.md

     -t --time : gives you the time spent to generate -z[N] --size[=N] : set the generation's max size (default : will automaticaly increment the size without ending)

-### CRACKER MODE:
+### 2. CRACKER MODE:

 `./brute_force -c PASSWD [-h]`

     to crack the password you enter and to tell you the time spent -h --help : displays help and exit

-### SIMULATE AN ATTACK MODE:
+### 3. SIMULATE AN ATTACK MODE:

 `./brute_force [-zSIZE] | ./vulnerable_app` or `make attack [SIZE=N]`

-    to simulate an attack on a vulnarable program 'vulnarable_app' to try to find the secret password by testing every possibilites
+    to simulate an attack on a vulnarable program 'vulnarable_app' by trying to find the secret password by testing every possibilites

 ## Files